tdcosim/TDcoSim/docs/Use_Cases.md

 Figure: Opening Command Window from Cosimulator Folder.

 Once the command window is opened.
-The user can type in the following command, as shown in Figure below, to start the simulation using TDcoSim tool.
+The user can type in the following command, as shown in Figure below, followed by Enter to start the simulation using TDcoSim tool.

                         "python main2.py > log_file.txt"